Solt Evans LEAP Project

 - Promote personal responsibility and accountability

-- Learn the discipline necessary to be successful in sports, school and life
+- Develop the discipline needed to be successful in sports, school and life

 Sport Specific Camp